Ex Astris Scientia

 Q: Why are some large files hidden in "protected directories"?

-A: Since my server's physical bandwidth is generous but not free, precaution against download tools and against "visitor invasions" is advised.
+A: My server's physical bandwidth is generous but not free, so precaution against download tools and against "visitor invasions" such as "Slashdotting" is advised.
 If you really need those big files that are available in smaller sizes just as well, please take a few seconds and answer the simple password question.

-Q: What software do you use for your web pages?
+Q: What software do you use to edit your web pages?

 Q: Is this site's accessibility optimized?

-A: Yes and no. Yes, because I consequently avoid the following mistakes at EAS and all affiliated sites: unreadable font size 1, frames, confusing page structures, JavaScript pseudo-links, links that open new windows, links without conclusive description.
-No, because I am bound to an editor (Frontpage) that does not create standardized header tags, unless I reworked each page's code manually.
-Moreover, I have to apologize that there are usually no descriptive ALT tags because these would drastically increase the already colossal effort of embedding and linking around 10,000 images.
+A: Yes and no. Yes, because I consequently avoid the following mistakes at EAS and all affiliated sites: microscopic font sizes, frames, convoluted code, JavaScript pseudo-links, links that open new windows, links without conclusive description, CAPTCHAs.
+No, because there are no descriptive ALT tags.
+Adding the tags would drastically increase the already colossal effort of manually naming, embedding and linking well over 40,000 images.

-Q: I noticed this site isn't W3C compatible at all.
+Q: I noticed this site still isn't W3C compatible.
 What are you going to do about that?

 Q: Should I report dead links or images to you, or other technical problems?

 A: Yes please!
-As perfect as the site may look to me, as flawed it may appear due to server errors or corrupt files on the server, although these are rare problems.
+As perfect as the site may look to me, as flawed it may appear due to problems with the server configuration or to corrupt files on the server, although these are rare problems.
 If a file exists but is messed up or if it is refusing to load completely, it is most likely a server glitch or a temporary problem with your connection.
-Please try to reload and do not forget to clear your browser cache.
+Please try to reload.
+You may have to clear your browser cache too.
 If, however, a file is totally missing even after reloading it may be a link I forgot to modify or an incomplete upload for which I have to apologize.
-The reason for the latter is that there are sometimes files with old dates among the updates, and I am likely to overlook them when transferring everything to the server via FTP, unless I wrote down every single file name.
+The reason for the latter is that there are sometimes files with old dates among the updates, and I might overlook them when transferring everything to the server via FTP.
 I hope you bear with me and point out these errors to me.
 You can best help me if you tell me the missing file name and the URL of the referring page.

 Q: I have found a dead link to www.ex-astris-scientia.org/somepage.htm.
 Hope this helps.

-A: Thanks, but it doesn't help if you tell me the link.
-To fix it, I must know the referring page, not the link.
-If the broken link is on a site other than EAS, then either the webmaster made a mistake for which I'm not responsible, or it is an outdated link.
-In contrast to other webmasters I normally never move pages, but it was inevitable in the course of the big redesign of February/March 2006.
+A: Thanks, but to fix it I have to know the referring page, not the link.
+If the broken link is on a site other than EAS, then either the webmaster made a mistake for which I'm not responsible anyway, or it is an outdated link.

 Q: Should I report typos or wrong semantics/grammar?